-This is the sixth meeting in the series and many of our discussions so far have looked at land use change and demand for resources at a global level.
-This month, we are changing scale and using the overlapping interests of the three witnesses to explore questions that focus on the impacts of changes in land use, climate change and the demand for resources at a local level.
+This is the sixth meeting in the series and this month, we changed scale and used the overlapping interests of the three witnesses to explore questions that focus on the impacts of changes in land use, climate change and the demand for resources at a local level.

 To help to set the scene for their introductions, they have sent us some papers and a lecture and you can download these by following the links on the right.